hessu/aprsc/doc/CONFIGURATION.md

 --------------------------------------

 aprsc understands a few command line parameters.
-On Ubuntu/Debian derived systems these go to /etc/default/aprsc, on Fedora they go to /etc/sysconfig/aprsc, and on other systems they go in the init script starting up the software.
+On Ubuntu/Debian derived systems these go to /etc/default/aprsc, on CentOS/Fedora they go to /etc/sysconfig/aprsc, and on other systems they go in the init script starting up the software.
 Shown here are the settings installed by default when installing aprsc from a binary package.